What is the Missing Statement in the Proof? A thorough look to Identifying and Filling Gaps in Mathematical Arguments

 Example 2: Logical Inference (Modus Ponens)

 Incomplete Proof: Given: If it is raining (P), then the ground is wet (Q).
 It is raining (P).
-Therefore, the ground is wet (Q).
+Which means, the ground is wet (Q).

 Incomplete Proof: